 Cloud platforms are increasingly relied upon to conduct large scale science.
 However, the method by which infrastructure is provisioned and managed are ad hoc.
 We are developing new methods to profile application performance, predict cloud market conditions, and automate provisioning decisions.

-The Center for Codesign of Online Data Access and Reduction (CODAR) will develop new methods and science for delivering the right bits to the right place at the right time on exascale computers.
+The Center for Codesign of Online Data Access and Reduction (CODAR) develops new methods and science for delivering the right bits to the right place at the right time on exascale computers.

 Vast quantities of scientific data are distributed across storage systems and data repositories.
 We are developing methods to crawl, extract metadata from, and index those data.

 A wealth of valuable data is locked within the millions of research articles published each year.
 We are researching methods to liberate this data via hybrid human-machine models.

 Kronecker-factored Approximate Curvature (K-FAC) can enable efficient second-order optimization and faster deep neural network training than traditional optimizers (e.g., SGD).
 Distributed K-FAC performs the expensive second-order computations in a model-parallel method to efficiently utilize HPC resources.